DESCRIPTIVE STATISTICS

 Shoe Size: The distribution of shoe sizes, particularly within specific gender groups, tends to be normally distributed.
 This is because the physical attributes that determine shoe size are relatively similar across most of the population, with fewer individuals requiring very large or very small sizes.

-Birth Weight: The weights of newborns typically follow a normal distribution, with most babies born within a healthy weight range and fewer babies being significantly underweight or overweight at birth.
+Birth Weight: Newborn weights typically follow a normal distribution, with most babies falling within a healthy weight range and fewer being significantly underweight or overweight at birth.

 These examples illustrate how the normal distribution naturally arises in various contexts, providing a useful model for understanding and analysing data in fields ranging from biology and psychology to economics and social sciences.